 The Ancient Egyptians were the first to codify and study essential oils and their therapeutic benefits.
 As well as concocting beautiful perfumes and fragrant incense for personal and ritual use they applied this knowledge to develop massage and reflexology as therapeutic tools.
 The god Nefertum could reasonably be considered the world’s first aromatherapist, and the goddess Isis is reputed to have used therapeutic massage as a cure for a number of ailments.

-An early reference to massage and reflexology in Ancient Egypt can be found in the decorations of the tomb of Ptahhotep (a Vizier during the reign of Djedkare during the fifth dynasty in the Old Kingdom).
-Ptahhotep is depicted having a manicure and pedicure and having his legs massages by a servant.
+An early reference to massage and reflexology in Ancient Egypt can be found in the decorations of the tomb of Ptahhotep (a Vizier during the reign of Djedkare in the fifth dynasty in the Old Kingdom).
+Ptahhotep is depicted having a manicure and pedicure and having his legs massaged by a servant.
 Some authorities consider this the earliest positive record of reflexology.

 A later detailed reference to massage can be found in the Kahun Medical Papyrus (dated to the reign of Amenhotep III, twelfth dynasty during the Middle Kingdom):

 “Examination of a woman aching in her legs and her calves after walking.
 You should say of it ‘it is discharges of the womb’.
 You should treat it with a massage of her legs and calves with mud until she is well.”